menu

 The overall crime rate in Palo Alto is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Palo Alto is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, Palo Alto doesn't have a public transportation system that people use for their commute.

 Demographics

-The percentage of people in Palo Alto with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.80% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Palo Alto is quite a bit lower than the national average among all cities of 21.84%: just 10.80% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Palo Alto in 2022 was $26,990, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $107,960 for a family of four.
 However, Palo Alto contains both very wealthy and poor people as well.